Albuquerque DUI Lawyers and DWI Attorneys

 Driving or operating a motor vehicle while intoxicated is a crime.
 This is true for every state in America, and for most countries of the world.
 New Mexico law defines driving while intoxicated, or “DWI”, as operating a motor vehicle with a blood alcohol concentration greater than .08 if you are over 21 years old, greater than .02 if you are under 21 years old, or greater than .04 if you are driving a commercial vehicle.

-In New Mexico, the trend follows the rest of the country.
-In 2011, there were 353 total traffic fatalities, 34 percent of which were alcohol related.
-This percentage has been declining fairly steadily in the past 30 years, when roughly 65 percent of traffic deaths were alcohol related, but it is still far higher than is acceptable.
+In Albuquerque, the trend follows the rest of the country.
+In 2011, there were 353 total traffic fatalities, 34 percent of which were alcohol-related.
+This percentage has been declining fairly steadily in the past 30 years when roughly 65 percent of traffic deaths were alcohol-related, but it is still far higher than is acceptable.

 For commercial drivers, the laws are more restrictive.
-A commercial driver in Albuquerque, New Mexico cannot operate a motor vehicle if his or her BAC is higher than 0.04.
+A commercial driver in Albuquerque, NM cannot operate a motor vehicle if his or her BAC is higher than 0.04.
 Similarly, for drivers under the age of 21, the legal limit is lower.
 Because it is illegal for anyone under the age of 21 to drink alcohol, a BAC of .02 is enough to charge and convict a driver who has been drinking.
 Some states, such as Florida, have a legal limit of .01 for drivers under 21.
 We cannot stress enough the importance of having our knowledgeable Albuquerque DUI lawyer on your side.

 Punishments and Penalty Ranges